VKonstantakos/CRISPR-Deep-Learning/README.md

 ## Content
 - ./Data: the original and processed datasets that have been used in our analysis.
-- ./Scripts: custom scripts to reproduce our results.
 - ./Saved models: all the trained and re-trained models that we implemented in our study.
+- ./Scripts: custom Python scripts to reproduce our results.

 ## Citation
+TBD

-## Contacts
+## Support
 You can submit bug reports using the GitHub issue tracker.
-If you have any other questions, please contact us at va.konstantakos@gmail.com
+If you have any other questions, please contact us at vkonstantakos@iit.demokritos.gr